PavlyukVadim/criticaster.io/src/pages/posts/snake-game-in-js-1/index.md

 featured: true
 ---

 Hi everyone and welcome to the first tutorial on my blog!
-I’m amadev, and this info should be enough for you at this time.
+I’m criticaster, and this info should be enough for you at this time.
 You might saw me at YouTube, so don’t wonder, yeap, it’s me.
 Let’s better write some code.😀

 ## Intro & preconditions